WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   7. verb: smooth or shape (something) with a file. 用锉刀打磨或塑造（某物）。

+- flap

+  1. verb: (of a bird) move (its wings) up and down when flying or preparing to fly.

+     _"a pheasant flapped its wings"_

+  2. verb(INFORMAL·BRITISH): be agitated or panicky.

+     _"it's all right, Mother, don't flap"_

+  3. noun: a thin, flat piece of cloth, paper, metal, etc. that is hinged or attached on one side only and covers an opening or hangs down from something.

+     _"the flap of the envelope"_

+  4. noun: an act of flapping something, typically a wing or arm, up and down or from side to side.

+     _"the surviving bird made a few final despairing flaps"_

+  5. noun(INFORMAL): a state of agitation; a panic.

+     _"your Gran was in a flap, worrying she'd put her foot in it"_

+  6. noun: a large broad mushroom.

+  7. noun(PHONETICS): a type of consonant produced by allowing the tip of the tongue to strike the palate very briefly.

+  8. phrase: someone's ears are flapping - someone is trying to a listen to a conversation between other people.

 - flaw

   1. noun: a mark, blemish, or other imperfection which mars a substance or object.